-- Peanut Butter Filling: Peanut butter, cream cheese, powdered sugar and whipped cream make this filling smooth, sweet and luxurious.
-Bonus: You don’t bake it, and it comes together in minutes.
+- Peanut butter filling: Peanut butter, cream cheese, powdered sugar and whipped cream make this filling smooth, sweet and luxurious.
+This is a no-bake filling, and it comes together in minutes.

-- Whipped cream: We top our peanut butter filling with a generous mound of fluffy freshly whipped cream.
+- Whipped cream: Top the peanut butter filling with a generous mound of fluffy freshly whipped cream.

 - Garnishes: Here’s where you get to have fun with this recipe.
 You can garnish this pie with whatever sounds good to you.
-Here are some suggestions: salted peanuts, peanut butter cups, peanut butter chips, chocolate curls, graham cracker crumbs, melted peanut butter, fudge sauce.
+Here are some suggestions: chopped peanuts, peanut butter cups, peanut butter chips, chocolate chips, graham cracker crumbs, Oreo crumbs, melted peanut butter, fudge sauce.
 Add one, some, or all.